WorksButNotTested/frida-cshell/README.md

         Name: vim.basic
 ->
 ```
+**Important** Be sure to include the `--interactive` command line option, otherwise the terminal will appear non-responsive.

 # Walkthrough
 Perhaps the easiest way to understand the C-Shell is by an example, let's walk through a fictional sequence of commands to analyse a program
 ## #0 Threads